stackitcloud/stackit-cli/docs/stackit_beta_sfs_resource-pool_create.md

       --ip-acl strings             List of network addresses in the form <address/prefix>, e.g. 192.168.10.0/24 that can mount the resource pool readonly (default [])
       --name string                Name
       --performance-class string   Performance class
-      --size int                   Size of the pool in Gigabytes --snapshots-visible          Set snapshots visible and accessible to users
+      --size int32                 Size of the pool in Gigabytes --snapshots-visible          Set snapshots visible and accessible to users
 ```